nextgis/docs_ngweb/source/layers.rst

    :align: center
    :width: 16cm

-   Main dialog of :program:`pgAdminIII` software.
+   Main dialog of :program:`pgAdminIII` software

    The numbers indicate: 1. – Database items tree; 2 – a button for
    table open (is active if a table is selected in tree); 3 – SQL query for
    view.

-After that you can display a view to check if query is correct without closing :program:`pgAdminIII` (see  item 2 in :numref:`pgadmin3`).
+After that you can display a view to check if the query is correct without closing :program:`pgAdminIII` (see  item 2 in :numref:`pgadmin3`).

 .. _ngw_create_wms_layer: